DIPlib/diplib/DIPthoughts.md

 operators, etc.)

 We should use [*FFTW*](http://www.fftw.org) for the Fourier transform.
-But it's GNU licensed, meaning that we won't be able to include it without making the library GNU also?
+But it's GPL licensed, meaning that we won't be able to include it without making the library GPL also?
 We might be able to include it as an "optional" element, let the user download *FFTW* for him/herself.
-It is not clear whether that breaks the GNU license terms.
-And what does the poor soul do that wants to create non-GNU software with this?
+It is not clear whether that breaks the GPL license terms.
+And what does the poor soul do that wants to create non-GPL software with this?
 An alternative could be [*djbfft*](http://cr.yp.to/djbfft.html), which looks like it hasn't been updated in a while (since 1999!), but is claimed by the author to be faster than *FFTW2* and any other library